Therapsida: Jaw and teeth

+The teeth of therapsids are ancestrally differentiated into incisor, canine and postcanine teeth.
+All therapsids other than Raranimus possess only one pair of canines in the upper jaw.
+Increasingly complex tooth cusps evolved in the cynodont ancestors of mammals.

 Posture

 Therapsid legs were positioned more vertically beneath their bodies than were the sprawling legs of reptiles and pelycosaurs.
 Also compared to these groups, the feet were more symmetrical, with the first and last toes short and the middle toes long, an indication that the foot's axis was placed parallel to that of the animal, not sprawling out sideways.
 This orientation would have given a more mammal-like gait than the lizard-like gait of the pelycosaurs.

 Physiology

-The physiology of therapsids is poorly understood.
+The physiology of non-mammalian therapsids is poorly understood.
 Most Permian therapsids had a pineal foramen, indicating that they had a parietal eye like many modern reptiles and amphibians.
 The parietal eye serves an important role in thermoregulation and the circadian rhythm of ectotherms, but is absent in modern mammals, which are endothermic.
 Near the end of the Permian, dicynodonts, therocephalians and cynodonts show parallel trends towards loss of the pineal foramen, and the foramen is completely absent in probainognathian cynodonts.
 Evidence from oxygen isotopes, which are correlated with body temperature, suggests that most Permian therapsids were ectotherms and that endothermy evolved convergently in dicynodonts and cynodonts near the end of the Permian.
 In contrast, evidence from histology suggests that endothermy is shared across Therapsida, whereas estimates of blood flow rate and lifespan in the mammaliaform Morganucodon suggest that even early mammaliaforms had reptile-like metabolic rates.
 Evidence for respiratory turbinates, which have been hypothesized to be indicative of endothermy, was reported in the therocephalian Glanosuchus, but subsequent study showed that the apparent attachment sites for turbinates may simply be the result of distortion of the skull.